 - If you’re looking for a qualification to boost your career outside of finance, or looking to move across industries, an MBA might be a better bet.

-Have you chosen one or the other?
+Have you chosen CFA or MBA?
 Or both?
 Share your thoughts in the comments below, or check out our other MBA-focused articles: